 Put together a Christmas 'Adverts' or 'Spoof' Video

-This was put together by the teenagers at City Community Church Exeter, it may give you some ideas of what you could do!
+This was put together by the teenagers at a church in Exeter.
+It may give you some ideas of what you could do!

 Luke 2.1-20 in Rap / Poem

 (c) myfishbites, 2010

 At that time, Caesar Augustus spoke, his plans unfurled

 He decreed a census be taken of the entire Roman world